Divide-By-0/blog/content/posts/conviction_convos.md

 yush —
 yeah its hard to choose, they are all very cool
-I think its sort of like, you have to order your interests so that you go super deep on one do something big, then competely retract and go super deep on another, and so on you've done the first step of be curious about a lot of things but now you need to switch modes a bit, and choose which of ur interests ur best _timed_ in it's sort of an unintuitive switch/mode youre gonna screw yourself if you do two things at once or are constantly pining for some other interest, and not do anything big in either like, I dont expect to be doing zk for 10 years -- I hope that in 5 years or whatever im sick of crypto, and decide idk longevity robots is my new schtick or whatever, and do that for a few years
+I think its sort of like, you have to order your interests so that you go super deep on one do something big, then completely retract and go super deep on another, and so on you've done the first step of be curious about a lot of things but now you need to switch modes a bit, and choose which of ur interests ur best _timed_ in it's sort of an unintuitive switch/mode you're gonna screw yourself if you do two things at once or are constantly pining for some other interest, and not do anything big in either like, I don't expect to be doing zk for 10 years -- I hope that in 5 years or whatever im sick of crypto, and decide idk longevity robots is my new schtick or whatever, and do that for a few years
-But rn I think im well timed in zk, so zk it is
+But rn I think I'm well timed in zk, so zk it is
 For struggles with conviction, I usually recommend the books 'greatness cannot be planned' and 'feynmans rainbow' You can see longer reviews for those here: https://goodreads.com/yushg